Study Yourself Before You Study a Franchise

-First and foremost, becoming a franchisee and successfully operating a franchise has everything to do with following the system.
-Whether the business is a major food brand or a low-cost home based franchise, as a franchisee you must be a team player who’s willing to follow the rules.
-But remember, a franchisee follows the rules alone as an owner and operator.
-So, if changing the way things are done is among your favorite pastimes, think seriously about another form of self-employment because you won’t be happy as a franchisee even in the best franchise system.
-If you show signs of being too independent, think more than twice about buying a franchise.
-And of course, along the way, if you find a franchise without a proven way of doing business then run like hell.
+If you’re a prospective franchisee, know this first and foremost.
+Becoming a franchisee and successfully operating a franchise has everything to do with following the system.
+Whether the business is a major food brand or a home based franchise, you must be a team player and follow the rules.
+So, if changing the way things are done is among your favorite pastimes, twice about buying a franchise.
+And of course, if you find a franchise without a proven system then run.
 The best franchises simply have the best systems.

-Second, if you are buying a franchise you must have adequate capital to enter the game because under capitalized ventures produce too much stress.
-While buying a franchise requires you meet minimum financial requirements, don’t sell yourself short on working and living capital.
-The reason so many people start out as independents, as opposed to becoming a franchisee, is that they do not have enough cash or borrowing power to jump into the deep end of the pool.
-Therefore, they start on a shoestring and hope for success.
-Consider this tip: if you cannot afford a franchise in the field you are considering, you may also be under funded as an independent.
-This is not true in all cases, but it’s worth thinking about when thinking about buying a franchise.
-And while on the subject of start-up capital, don’t be fooled by numbers dealing just with total investment for the business.
-As mentioned above, include even more funds than suggested by franchisors to cover living expenses well beyond the point of anticipated break-even.
-You and the kids have to eat while the business is coming of age.
+If you’re buying a franchise, have sufficient ‘extra’ capital.
+Under capitalized ventures produce too much stress.
+While buying a franchise requires you meet minimum financial requirements, don’t sell yourself short on the resources needed to live.
+The reason so many people start out as independents is that it’s generally less costly than the total initial investment of a franchise.
+But, if you can’t afford a franchise in the field you’re considering, you may also be under funded as an independent.
+Bottom line, plan for even more funds than suggested by franchisors to cover living expenses well beyond the point of anticipated break-even.
+You and the kids have to eat while the business is in startup mode.